TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 23/Ezekiel 23.46.md

 ---

-For thus saith the Lord Jehovah: I will bring up a company against them, and will give them to be tossed to and fro and robbed.
+For thus says the Lord Yahweh: I will bring up a company against them, and will give them to be tossed back and forth and robbed.